Daniel J. Frey

 Or…

-To open our hearts, open our minds, begin the good work, become hope.
+To open our hearts, open our minds, begin the good work, and become hope.

 The second way leads to making the world better.